Kitware/CMake/Help/manual/cmake.1.rst

  is an entry in the given comma-separated list of case-sensitive package names.

- Like ``--debug-find``, but limiting scope to the specified packages.
+ Like :option:`--debug-find <cmake --debug-find>`, but limiting scope to the specified packages.

 .. option:: --debug-find-var=<var>[,...]